Joseph G. Sabol

 Joseph George Sabol (November 7, 1936 – December 25, 1998) was an American football player and coach.
 He was a three-time letter winner at Penn State.
-He served as the head football coach at Norwich University in Northfield, Vermont from 1964 to 1975 and at Gettysburg College in Gettysburg, Pennsylvania from 1975 to 1979, compiling a career college football coaching record of 57–53–1.
+He served as the head football coach at Norwich University in Northfield, Vermont from 1964 to 1975 and at Gettysburg College in Gettysburg, Pennsylvania from 1975 to 1978, compiling a career college football coaching record of 57–53–1.
+After Gettysburg College, he returned to Norwich University as athletic director and completed his career in the early 1990s.